shu3-lab/predict/README.md

 Watch Kibana dashboard via access `http://localhost:5601`.

-Logs of API are collected by fluentd ans sended to elasticsearch.
+Logs of API are collected by fluentd and sended to elasticsearch.
 Logs stored in elasticsearch can be watched by Kibana.

 <img src=https://user-images.githubusercontent.com/56756975/83962800-54122180-a8db-11ea-82d4-28c4014ba50e.png width=65% >